ayeshag7/House-Prices-Prediction/README.md

   * Visualizing distribution of target variable using Q-Q plots before & after transformation.
   * Exporting the processed data to CSV files.

-* Model Development.
+* **Model Development**
   * Hyperparameter tuning through grid search.
   * Optimizing the model using the best parameters and fitting again.
   * Evaluating model's performance.
   * Visualizing model's performance by plotting the predicted values against the actual values.
-* Model Persistance.
+* **Model Persistance**
   * Saving the trained model to a joblib file so that it doesn't have to be trained again.

 ## Note
-This was my first machine learning project and I learned a lot while working on it.
+This was my first machine learning project and I learned a lot.
 I'm sure that there's still a lot to improve here so I'll continue to work on this project going forward into the future.
 Your feedback or contributions if any will be appreciated.